oovk/sktime/docs/source/about/team.rst

 * column 2: primary GitHub user identifier used for contributions to `sktime`
 * column 3: affiliation which `sktime` contributions are subject to, that is, primary affiliation(s) of the role under which `sktime` contributions are made by the individual.
-* column 4: primary affiliation of the individual.
+* column 4: primary affiliation of the individual, at time of becoming inactive.
 This does not need to be equal to the primary affiliation of the `sktime` contributing role.